 - Down Jones Industrial Average (DJIA) Index

+What About the Fees on the Horace Mann Destination Fixed Indexed Annuity?While a financial advisor may also present the Destination 6-year annuity to you by explaining that there are no M&E fees or annual maintenance fees, don’t think that you won’t be paying any fees at all on this product.
 Here, for instance, if you opt to take out more than 10% of the annuity’s contract value within the first full six years, you will be hit with a surrender charge.
 These start at a whopping 9%, and then gradually grade downward from there.

 Horace Mann Destination Fixed Indexed Annuity 6-Year Option Surrender Charges

 The Annuity Gator’s End Take on the Horace Mann Destination FIA 6-Year OptionWhere it works the best: This annuity may work the best if you are looking for:

 - Safety of your principal – regardless of what occurs in the market